 What is Laparoscopic Surgery?

 The Tulane Medical Center has a long history of performing laparoscopy in urology.
-Laparoscopy is a technique for performing major abdominal surgery through several tiny (0.5 to 1 cm) incisions, instead of the large, 12 inch incisions that have been used in the past.
-Laparoscopy involves a high resolution video camera so organs such as kidneys, adrenals, prostate, and ureters can be visualized with a 1-cm telescope, and manipulated with instruments through these small, 0.5 to 1 cm incisions on the abdomen.
-Because of their small size, these incisions produce much less discomfort after laparoscopy than the scar associated with large incisions required for open surgery.
+Laparoscopy is a technique for performing major abdominal surgery through several tiny (0.5 to 1 cm) incisions instead of the large 12-inch incisions that have been used in the past.
+Laparoscopy involves a high resolution video camera so organs, such as kidneys, adrenals, prostate, and ureters, can be visualized with a 1-cm telescope and manipulated with instruments through these small 0.5 to 1-cm incisions on the abdomen.
+Because of their small size, these incisions produce less discomfort after laparoscopy than the scar associated with large incisions required for open surgery.
 With laparoscopy, the need for pain medication, the length of hospital stay, and the recovery time are greatly reduced.
 Laparoscopic surgery requires general anesthesia.
-Although laparoscopic surgery is easier on the patient than open surgery, it requires great skill and technique which require specialized training.
+Although laparoscopic surgery is easier on the patient than open surgery, it requires great skill and technique therefore requiring specialized training.

 Laparoscopy is established in the mainstream of urologic surgery.
 Indeed, it is becoming increasingly clear that almost all aspects of retroperitoneal surgery, be it kidney, ureter, adrenal gland, prostate, or lymph nodes, can now be achieved laparoscopically with far less injury and pain to the patient.
 Minimally invasive surgery is superseding open surgery at major medical centers throughout the world.
-In the new millennium, the old craft of open, large incision surgery has an ever-diminishing role in the treatment of urologic disease.
+In the new millennium, the old craft of open, large-incision surgery has an diminishing role in the treatment of urologic disease.